 Make sure the only things on the working table are the incense and the scrying object (in front of an eikon or animated statue if one is being used.)

 Make an incense offering to the deity of whom you wish to have a vision, asking them a specific question.

 Step 2: Dim the lights

 Dim the lights.

-- If using pyromancy, this is so the flame is the brightest thing in the room
+- If performing pyromancy, this is so the flame is the brightest thing that’s in the room

-- If using hydromancy, until you can make out your reflection only dimly in the water.
+- If performing hydromancy, until you can only just make out your reflection faintly in the water

 Step 3: Stare

 - Hold for a count of four